-Reservation fee Estate charge £20.59 Buildings insurance £5.83 Management fee £23.49 Reserve fund payment £2.08 Total monthly payment excluding rent £51.99 £500 You'll need to pay a reservation fee to secure your home.
-When you pay the fee, no one else will be able to reserve the home.
-The reservation fee secures the home for 56 days.
-If you buy the home, the fee will be taken off the final amount you pay on completion.
-If you do not buy the home, the fee is not refundable.
-Eligibility refundable.
-You can apply to buy the home if both of the following apply: • your household income is £80,000 or less • you cannot afford all of the deposit and mortgage payments to buy a home that meets your needs One of the following must also be true: • you're a first-time buyer • you used to own a home but cannot afford to buy one now • you're forming a new household - for example, after a relationship breakdown • you're an existing shared owner, and you want to move • you own a home and want to move but cannot afford to buy a new home for your needs If you own a home, you must have completed the sale of the home on or before the date you complete your shared ownership purchase.
-As part of your application, your finances and credit history will be assessed to ensure that you can afford and sustain the rental and mortgage payments.
-Tenure Leasehold Lease type
+1

+Estate charge £20.59

+Buildings insurance £5.83

+Management fee £23.49

+Reserve fund payment £2.08

+Total monthly payment ex cluding rent £51.99

+Reservation fee £500

+vation fee to secure your home.
+When se will be able to reserve the home.

+home, the fee will be take es the home for 56 days.
+If you buy the n off the final amount you pay on buy the home, the fee is not

+Eligibility You can apply to buy the h nome if both of the following apply:

+• you cannot afford come is £80,000 or less all of the deposit and mortgage home that meets your needs

+One of the following mus t also be true:

+you're a first-time you used to own a now buyer home but cannot afford to buy one

+relationship break

+shared owner, and you want to move nd want to move but cannot afford to or your needs

+ust have completed the sale of the te you complete your shared

+n, your finances and credit history will t you can afford and sustain the rental

+Tenure Leasehold

+Lease type